 Departments and authorized student organizations may charter University buses with drivers.
 Charters are scheduled on a first-come, first-served basis.
+Due to limited capacity, charters may not be available for all requests and LTP can advise on other options.
 Charters are limited to a 50-mile radius from Ann Arbor; overnight trips are not available.
 Student organizations should contact the Student Organization Account Services (SOAS), located in the Michigan Union, at (734) 763-5767 to arrange a charter.
 University departments should contact (734) 763-0661.

 Requesting a Charter

 Departments with valid University of Michigan account numbers should complete a requisition and fax it to Transit Services at 763-1470 at least 2 weeks prior to the event.
 After faxing the requisition, contact Transit Services by e-mail at Buscharter@umich.edu or by telephone at 763-0661 to confirm receipt of the fax and to review the details of the requisition with a Transit Supervisor.
 A Transit Supervisor approves or declines all charter requisitions.
 Please note: simply faxing a charter requisition and confirming its receipt do not constitute approval of a charter requisition.

 Student organizations must contact Student Organization Accounts Service (SOAS) to receive authorization to request a charter with Transit Services.
 The SOAS office is in the Michigan Union, and the SOAS telephone number is 763-5767.
 If SOAS authorizes the student organization to request a charter, then SOAS will follow the requisition process described above.

 In order to ensure that we provide consistent, safe service that exceeds our customers' expectations, we invite you to complete a short questionnaire about your charter.
 If you have any questions about the form or your charter, please feel free to contact us at 763-0661.